The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Detecting Decompositions with Weisfeiler and Leman

-\begin{proof} It is easy to see that, given two vertices $u,v \in V(G)$, the $2$-dimensional WL algorithm detects whether there is a path from $u$ to $v$ that avoids $S$.
-Thus, there is a set of colors $T$ such that $uv \in E$ if and only if $\chi_G(u,v) \in T$.
-Hence, any refinement performed by the $2$-dimensional WL algorithm in $G[[S]]$ can also be done in $G$. \end{proof}
+\begin{proof} Since $2$-WL knows whether there is a path between two vertices that avoids $S$, there is a set of colors $T$ such that $uv \in E$ if and only if $\chi_G(u,v) \in T$.
+Hence, every refinement performed by $2$-WL in $G|_S$ will also be done in $G$. \end{proof}